Which One Should I Get: Credit Card vs Personal Loan?

 Fixed instalments each month.
 This can be either a pro or a con, depending on how you earn your income.
 If you are a fixed income earner, a monthly instalment may not be an issue.
 However, if you earn on commission, it might be difficult to come up with a fixed amount each month.
 The difference with a credit card is that you can drag out the payments to fit your affordability.

-When should you consider a personal loan?
+So, when should you consider a personal loan?

 Personal loans are best for heavier expenses like paying for your wedding reception, major travel, renovations and refurbishments, starting a business, your education and the like.